LiskArchive/lisk-legacy-docs/user-guide.md

 	"json": true, // Provide output as json if set to true, otherwise output is table.
 	"api": {
 		"nodes": [], // Specify nodes to send requests.
 		"network": "main"  // Specify a default network.
-It can be "main", "test", "beta" or custom nethash.
+It can be "main", "test", "beta" or a custom nethash.
 	},
 	"pretty": false // Pretty print JSON output if set to true.
 }